johanix/draft-johani-dnsop-multi-provider-requirements/draft-johani-dnsop-multi-provider-requirements-00.md

 # Desirable Features (i.e. not Requirements)

-1. A signing DNS provider SHOULD be able to use a "standard" DNSSEC signer application.
+1. A signing DNS provider SHOULD be able to use a "standard DNSSEC signer" application.
 I.e. it should be possible to use signers that are not specifically aware of the multi provider setup.
 "Standard DNSSEC signer" is defined as a bump-on-the-wire DNSSEC signer with support for multi-signer key rollovers.